Bayesian Latent Class Regression with Interpretable Binary Profiles: Introduction

 However, it has been increasingly recognized that mixture models face challenges when applied to high-dimensional data, falling prey to the curse of dimensionality.
 Recent work \citep{chandra2023escaping} demonstrates that Bayesian Gaussian mixture models tend to favor an excessive or insufficient number of clusters as the data dimensionality increases.
 A similar issue arises for high-dimensional categorical data, as illustrated in Section \ref{sec:high_dim}, where a well-specified Bayesian Bernoulli mixture model asymptotically assigns each observation to a separate singleton cluster as the data dimensionality grows to infinity.
 This behavior underscores the importance of designing models and inference procedures to handle high-dimensional categorical data, ensuring robust and meaningful inference of latent classes while avoiding the pitfalls of the curse of dimensionality.

-In recent years, there has also been growing interest in deep learning methods for handling categorical data, particularly those that account for covariate dependency and generate latent classes.
-Notable examples include conditional variational autoencoders with vector quantization \citep{sohn2015learning, van2017neural} and conditional normalizing flows or diffusion models designed for discrete data \citep{winkler2019learning, tran2019discrete, dhariwal2021diffusion}.
-Despite their expressive power and flexibility, deep learning methods are known to suffer from a lack of identifiability and limited interpretability.
-They also tend to rely on large datasets and substantial computational resources.
-Although these deep learning methods have significantly broadened the toolkit for analyzing high-dimensional categorical data, it is important to develop statistical approaches that prioritize a balance between flexibility and interpretability, especially in applications where identifying latent classes and uncovering interpretable structures are key goals.
+In recent years, there has been growing interest in deep learning methods for categorical data, including those that account for covariates and generate latent classes.
+Examples include conditional variational autoencoders with vector quantization \citep{sohn2015learning, van2017neural} and conditional normalizing flows or diffusion models designed for discrete data \citep{winkler2019learning, tran2019discrete, dhariwal2021diffusion}.
+Despite their flexibility, deep learning methods typically suffer from a lack of identifiability and limited interpretability.
+They also tend to rely on large datasets.
+Hence, it is important to develop statistical approaches that prioritize a balance between flexibility and interpretability, especially in applications where identifying latent classes and uncovering interpretable structures are key goals.

-To fulfill the objectives outlined above, we propose the Bayesian deep latent class regression model.
+With this motivation, we propose Bayesian Latent class regression with Interpretable binary Profiles (\texttt{BLIP}).
 This model is illustrated by the Bayesian network in Figure \ref{fig:dag}.
-At the bottom layer of the network are the observed categorical variables, whose distribution is modeled through sparse edges to a latent layer of binary attributes.
+In the bottom layer are the observed categorical variables, whose distribution is modeled through sparse edges to a latent layer of binary attributes.
 The distribution of these latent binary attributes is further governed by a deeper latent class that is dependent on the covariates.
-Importantly, the deep latent class, the vector of binary latent attributes indicating the presence or absence of multiple substantive traits inferred from the data, and the model parameters are all highly interpretable.
+Importantly, the deep latent class, the vector of binary latent attributes, and the model parameters are all easily interpretable.